 Laboratory research is an essential part of the Biophysics undergraduate experience.
 The University of Michigan is one of the largest research universities in the world and with nearly 50 faculty members to choose from, so many interesting and exciting Biophysics research projects await the curious student.
-Doing these projects not only enhances your curriculum, but will establish your ability to undertake the kind of research expected by most graduate programs as well as greatly increasing your chances of getting into top graduate programs and medical schools.
+Doing these projects not only enhances your curriculum, but will establish your ability to undertake the kind of research expected by most graduate programs as well as greatly increasing your chances of getting into top graduate programs and medical schools

 Research opportunities within the Biophysics program can be done in a variety of ways.

-U-M Undergraduate Student Opportunities
+Student Opportunities Information

 1. Biophysics 399 (1-4 credits)

-Each credit is equivalent to at least four hours a week of actual work for a 14 week term (minimum 50 hours per term-credit hour).
+Each credit is equivalent to at least three hours a week of actual work for a 14 week term (minimum 50 hours per term-credit hour).
 You should give yourself enough time to consult with faculty regarding how many credit hours you should take.

 All students must submit a lab report/summary (1-2 pages) both to their research advisor and to the department by the last day of exams unless required earlier by their research advisor.